We’ve all been there: sweltering in an apartment during the hottest part of July. Not cool.

 7. Escape to Shade

-Regardless of the strategies you implement to your indoor living environment to keep it cool, the most important consideration is where the heat comes from.
+Regardless of the strategies you implement in your indoor living environment to keep it cool, the most important consideration is where the heat comes from.
 If the merciless sun beats down on your home all day, regardless of your climate zone, the uninterrupted exposure — especially from western and southern directions — will give you a challenge in cooling your space down.

 Sometimes your home can hold more heat than the outside does, especially if you head for the shade.
 If you can withstand the heat and get outside for a bit, head to a local park or body of water and hang out near:

-• Natural landscaping: Find a shady spot under the trees and set up a picnic.
+- Natural landscaping: Find a shady spot under the trees and set up a picnic.
 Trees absorb heat and provide cooling shadows.

-• Awnings or pavilions: Many public parks have gazebos or party pavilions with picnic benches.
+- Awnings or pavilions: Many public parks have gazebos or party pavilions with picnic benches.
 These areas can be a good place to hang out and hide from the heat, especially if being inside just isn’t an option.

-Bring a cooler with cold drinks, spray bottles and a couple pairs of frozen socks to beat the heat all while getting some fresh air.
+Bring a cooler with cold drinks, spray bottles and a couple of pairs of frozen socks to beat the heat all while getting some fresh air.

 Looking for a New Home in Mechanicsburg, New Cumberland, Camp Hill or Harrisburg Areas?